thenetcircle/dino/docs/md/api.md

                         "attachments": [
                             {
-                                "id": "<user ID of a user in the room>", "content": "<user name of a user in the room>", },
+                                "id": "<user ID of a user in the room>", "displayName": "<user name of a user in the room>", },
                             {
-                                "id": "<user ID of a user in the room>", "content": "<user name of a user in the room>", }
+                                "id": "<user ID of a user in the room>", "displayName": "<user name of a user in the room>", }
                         ]
                     },